ATRAC: History

 ATRAC was developed for Sony's MiniDisc format.
 ATRAC was updated with version 2, then version 3, version 4, version 4.5, and Type R and Type S.

 The first major update was ATRAC3 (not to be confused with version 3 of original ATRAC) in 1999.
-ATRAC3 would be used on MiniDisc as well as the Network Walkman and Vaio Music Clip.
-ATRAC3plus launched in 2003 for Hi-MD, but was also compatible with some PlayStation, VAIO and Xplod devices.
+ATRAC3 was used on MiniDisc as well as the Network Walkman and Vaio Music Clip.
+ATRAC3plus was launched in 2003 for Hi-MD, but was also compatible with some PlayStation, VAIO and Xplod devices.

 On 31 March 2008 Sony all but dropped the ATRAC-related codecs in the United States and Europe, and in their SonicStage powered Connect Music Store (Sony's equivalent of iTunes and iTunes Music Store).
-This was partly due to low intake of the format, with a source claiming that 90% of European Walkman users did not use ATRAC.
-All digital Walkman players outside Japan no longer worked with ATRAC after September 2007.
+This was partly due to low adoption of the format, with a source claiming that 90% of European Walkman users did not use ATRAC.
+Walkman digital players outside Japan no longer worked with ATRAC after September 2007.

-Until October 1, 2012, ATRAC was the only codec available to download music from mora until they transitioned to a DRM free model and began offering FLAC files the next year.
+Until 1 October 2012, ATRAC was the only codec available to download music from mora until they transitioned to a DRM free model and began offering FLAC files the next year.

 ATRAC9 was designed for PlayStation audio and debuted with the PlayStation Vita.

-General bitrate quality
+Bitrate quality

-ATRAC's original 292 kbit/s bitrate, as used on the original MiniDiscs, was designed to be close to CD quality acoustically.
-Years later ATRAC was improved and is generally considered better than earlier versions at similar bitrates.
-For purposes of comparison, CDs are encoded at 1411.2 kbit/s, and lossless encoders can encode most CDs below 1000 kbit/s, with significant bitrate reduction for easier-to-encode content such as voice.
+ATRAC's 292 kbit/s bitrate used on the original MiniDiscs was designed to be near to CD audio quality.
+Years later ATRAC was improved over earlier versions at similar bitrates.
+For comparison, CDs are encoded at 1411.2 kbit/s, and lossless encoders can encode most CDs below 1000 kbit/s, with further bitrate reduction for easier-to-encode content such as voice.

 Performance

-According to ATRAC engineers, ATRAC algorithms were developed in close cooperation with LSI integrated circuit development engineers within Sony in order to deliver on a tangible product that could encode at high speeds and with minimal power consumption.
-This is in contrast to other codecs developed on computers with no regard for the constraints of portable hardware.
-This is reflected in the design of the ATRAC codecs, which tend to emphasize processing smaller numbers of samples at a time to save memory at the cost of compression efficiency and additional multiplies.
-These trade-offs are entirely logical on DSP systems, where memory was often at a premium compared to multiplier performance.
+ATRAC algorithms were developed in close cooperation with LSI integrated circuit development engineers within Sony in order to deliver a product that could encode at high speeds and with minimal power consumption.
+This contrasts with other codecs developed on computers without regard for the constraints of portable hardware.
+This is reflected in the design of the ATRAC codecs, which emphasize processing smaller groups of samples at a time to save memory at the cost of compression efficiency and additional multiplies.
+These trade-offs are logical for DSP systems, where memory was often at a premium compared to multiplier performance.

 Sony Walkmans offer better battery life when playing ATRAC files than when playing MP3 files.
 However, as Sony only pushed ATRAC compatibility in Sony Ericsson Walkman series phones in the Japanese market, it is not supported in GSM/UMTS market phones.
 Sony's Xplod series of car audio CD players support ATRAC CDs.
 Minidiscs with ATRAC format songs have, in the past, been supported on Eclipse brand car stereos.